Chart Color Schemes

 Sunnybank Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Sunnybank Hills has one of the most culturally diverse populations in Australia, with 57.8% speaking a language other than English at home and 54.9% born overseas.
-Christianity is the predominant religion, comprising 39.0% of Sunnybank Hills' population.
-Buddhism, however, is notably overrepresented at 7.2%, significantly higher than Greater Brisbane's average of 2.0%.
+Sunnybank Hills has one of the highest levels of cultural diversity in Australia, with 57.8% of its residents speaking a language other than English at home and 54.9% born overseas.
+Christianity is the predominant religion in Sunnybank Hills, comprising 39.0% of the population.
+However, Buddhism is significantly overrepresented, making up 7.2% compared to the Greater Brisbane average of 2.0%.

 Frequently Asked Questions - Diversity